ArmanKhanTech/Medicomm/README.md

 ## Getting Started

-Make sure you have installed node.js on your system, delete the previous /node_module folder & run the following command in your project directory's terminal :
+Run the following command in your project directory's terminal

 ```javascript
 npm install
 ```